ItsLachy/Triangle/README.md

 ```

 ### 3.1.
 Running the image with Docker
-This is the normal way you would run a Docker container, however we recommend that you use [Docker-Compose](#3.2.-Running-the-image-with-Docker-Compose) to run Triangle.
+This is the normal way you would run a Docker container, however, we recommend that you use [Docker-Compose](#3.2.-Running-the-image-with-Docker-Compose) to run Triangle.

 ```bash
 sudo docker run -d --name Triangle \